 Adventure parks.
 We visited several adventure parks this year and I have to say that it’s an activity that truly brings the family together.
 We all loved it!

-Jungle canyoning put a huge smile on all the kids’ faces from beginning till the end.
+Jungle canyoning put a huge smile on all the kids’ faces from the beginning till the end.
 Sliding down the waterfall, jumping off the cliffs, swimming in a mountain river… the boys loved every second of it.
 ‘Mom, Dad, please tell the guide this is the best thing we have ever done!’

 Most fun for the adults – Dog sledding

 Dog sledding in Tromsø, Norway was as good as I ever imagined it to be.
 Sitting in a dog-pulled sled is fun, but mustering your own husky sled is a-m-a-z-i-n-g!
 If you ever get the chance to try it, give it a go!

 In spring, I took the twins to visit my family in Lithuania.
 Together with my mom, we made a beautiful trip visiting family and friends all over the country.